Quick Start

 • Open a test script and click the button with your test script’s name (test_test.gd in image below) to run only that test script.

-• Open a test script, put the cursor inside a test function, click the button with your test function’s name (test_fails_when_nymber_not_equal in the image below) to run just that one test.
-Gut Panel
+• Open a test script, put the cursor inside a test function, click the button with your test function’s name (test_fails_when_number_not_equal in the image below) to run just that one test.

 Mouse-over labels and buttons in the GUT panel for more information.
 You can even set keyboard shortcuts for all of the GUT panel actions.